CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ## 🐛 Bugfixes
 - Fixed a bug which caused shotguns to visually load a shell two extra times on average.
+- Fixed a bug which allowed an item to be increased in quantity in a full inventory (weight).